renamed/MScText/README.md

 # MScText
-My MSc text in PT-BR
+My MSc text in PT-BR in Latex